 Pair two stewards in one command

-Use `spl federation pair` to establish a record-bound persistent relationship between two daemons.
+Use `spl federation pair` to establish a record-bound persistent relationship between two instances.
 Replaces hand-wired URL+DID+token plumbing with a single CLI command.

 What this is

-spl federation pair <peer-url> is the one-command way to establish a federation relationship between two Syncropel instances.
+spl federation pair <peer-url> is the one-command way to establish that pair between two stewards.
 The command:

 - Discovers and verifies the peer's signed manifest at